cpinnix/commanderpowerlevel/README.md

 ##### 7

-Commanders leveld in the sevens should be the top of casual builds.
+Commanders in the sevens should be the top of casual builds.
 These commanders should:

 - Be powerful but not overly scary in unoptimized pods.
 - Usually facilitate interactions that can win the game before turn 8.